5 reasons you don’t need to buy a new bike in 2026

 Gravel bikes also carry a hefty premium these days, with the industry sensing a growing gap in the market.
 Most come with groupsets that we saw updated several years ago.

 If you’re dead set on buying a new bike, this is one of the best times ever to buy second-hand.
-Yes, it has its risks, but if you do your research and are prepared to replace a few worn components when needed, you can get yourself a new-to-you bike for a fraction of what the seller will have paid originally.
+Yes, it has its risks, but if you do your research and are prepared to replace a few worn components when needed, you can get yourself a new-to-you bike for a fraction of what the seller paid originally.

 A full service can make an old bike feel like new

-A full service, some new tape or grips, fresh tyres and a gear tune will give you the same fuzzy feeling inside, especially if you take the time to book it into a proper bike shop and let them do all of the hard work.
+A full service, some new tape or grips, fresh tyres and a gear tune will give you the same fuzzy feeling inside, especially if you take the time to book it in to a proper bike shop and let them do all of the hard work.

 Those of us who have a nice summer bike will take great joy in assigning a Saturday afternoon to stripping down, cleaning and reassembling our pride and joy.